AMMSKI/myspace_hm/README.md

 # Technology

-React front end using Semantics UI library and styled-components.
+React front end using Semantic UI library and styled-components.
 Ruby on Rails backend with divise token auth

 # Clone